If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 The views are worth the effort, but bring plenty of water, especially if you visit during the summer.

 This is one of the top things to do in Cinque Terre and should not be missed!

 Explore The Church of San Francesco

-The Church of San Francesco overlooks the Mediterranian Sea and provides breathtaking views of the stunning blue water below!
-The Church of San Francesco was built in the 17th century and is a wonderful stop when touring Cinque Terre on your Italy itinerary.
+The Church of San Francesco overlooks the Mediterranean Sea and provides breathtaking views of the stunning blue water below!

 Visit Parco Nazionale Cinque Terre

 This National Park is one of the smallest in Italy at only 15 square miles but one of the most popular and most beautiful!